 If you’ve spent years nurturing the growth of your business, you might consider your future moves for it — including selling on.

-How you choose to sell your business will greatly impact how much money you receive and how easy the process will be.
+How you choose to sell your business, will impact greatly on how much money you receive and how easy the process is.
 For that reason, the structure of the sale and who you sell to should be thought about carefully.